A new measles outbreak — along with a population improperly vaccinated in the 1960s — has many Baby Boomers wondering if they need to be revaccinated.

 The rise of recent measles outbreaks is making some people who are in their 50s and 60s wonder if they were actually vaccinated for the measles virus or if they need to get their MMR vaccine refreshed.

 Lori Widmer recalls getting the measles in 1963, when she was 3 years old.

 “I remember being so sick I was actually glad to see the doctor, who still made house calls at that time,” recalled Widmer, whose brother contracted the illness and spread it to her and her sister.

-If you got the standard two doses of the measles, mumps, and rubella (MMR) vaccine after 1967, you are protected against the measles for life.
+Measles vaccines became available in 1963.
+If you got the standard two doses of the measles, mumps, and rubella (MMR) vaccine after 1967, you should be protected against the measles for life.

-The Centers for Disease Control and Prevention (CDC) stated on its website that people in that first wave of vaccination before 1967 should be revaccinated.
-According to the Immunization Action Coalition, those people should be receiving at least one dose of the MMR vaccine.
+According to the CDC, those people should be receiving at least one dose of the live MMR vaccine.

 Dr. Audrey K. Chun, an associate professor in the department of geriatrics and palliative medicine at the Icahn School of Medicine at Mount Sinai, said older adults are at a low risk for contracting measles.